 - Preheat oven to 350 F. Prepare baking sheet(s) with baking mat, parchment paper or lightly grease.

-- In stand mixer fitted with paddle, cream together butter, white sugar, and brown sugar until fluffy, about 2 minutes.
+- Using stand or hand mixer, cream together butter, white sugar, and brown sugar until fluffy, about 3 minutes, scraping sides occasionally.

 - Add egg and vanilla and beat well.

 - In small bowl, combine ¼ cup white sugar and cinnamon.
-Roll cookies in cinnamon sugar mixture and place on prepared baking sheets.
-Bake at 350 for 10-12 minutes.
+Roll dough balls in cinnamon sugar mixture and place on prepared baking sheets.